Arch-Is-Man/Dotfiles/README.md

 # Dotfiles
-Dotfiles for my nigh perfect config
+Dotfiles for my nigh perfect config.
+I use Arch btw.
+Along with the world-class tools of suckless.
+Keeping it stupid simple.